gluster/glusterdocs/Upgrade-Guide/upgrade_to_4.1.md

 - It is recommended to have the same client and server, major versions running eventually

 ### Online upgrade procedure for servers

+Online upgrade is only possible with replicated and distributed replicate volumes

 This procedure involves upgrading **one server at a time**, while keeping the volume(s) online and client IO ongoing.
 This procedure assumes that multiple replicas of a replica set, are not part of the same server in the trusted storage pool.

 > **ALERT**: If any of your volumes, in the trusted storage pool that is being upgraded, uses disperse or is a pure distributed volume, this procedure is **NOT** recommended, use the [Offline upgrade procedure](#offline-upgrade-procedure) instead.